AdmitHub/heroku-auto-ssl/README.md

     - Run `make link-hooks` to link the `./hooks` directory to the `dehydrated/hooks` directory
     - This will add custom code to verify the `admithub.com` domain to Lets Encrypt and to deploy the provisioned SSL certs when the time comes.
-- 1. Clone down a tool for Lets Encrypt called Dehydrated: `git clone https://github.com/lukas2511/dehydrated`
-	- Clone down a plugin for Dehydrated
-		- `cd dehydrated`
-		- `mkdir hooks`
-		- `git clone https://github.com/kappataumu/letsencrypt-cloudflare-hook hooks/cloudflare`
-	- Check which version of Python you are running (With `python --version`) and run the following command in the `dehydrated` directory.
-		- If Python `2.X.X`
-			- `pip install -r hooks/cloudflare/requirements-python-2.txt`
-		- If Python `3.X.X`
-			- `pip install -r hooks/cloudflare/requirements.txt`
-		- If you get a permission error try adding the `--user` flag
-		- `cd ..`
-- 2. Create a copy of `config.example` named `config`
+- 3. Create a copy of `config.example` named `config`
 	- **!!Never Commit this value!!**
 		- This key provides complete access to your CloudFlare account which includes DNS options
 	- Change the value of `CF_KEY` (Last option in `config` file) to the value found in [Cloudflare Settings](https://www.cloudflare.com/a/account/my-account) > `Account` > `API Key` > `Global API Key`.
+- 4. Go to the [Heroku Toolbelt installation documentation](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and follow the instructions for your operating system.
+	- Login to the Heroku CLI with the `heroku login` command
-- 3. Obtain the SSL certificates by running the following in the root of this repository: `./dehydrated/dehydrated -c`
+- 5. Obtain the SSL certificates by running the following in the root of this repository: `make run`
-	- Your newly obtained SSL certificates should be in the `certs/admithub.com` directory under
+	- Your newly obtained SSL certificates should be in the `certs/admithub.com` directory
-	- This proccess can take anywhere from 1 to 20 minutes so be patient.
+	- This process can take anywhere from 1 to 20 minutes so be patient.
 	- The reason behind this is that we are using DNS to verify our domains with Lets Encrypt.
 For this to work successfully we have to wait for DNS changes to propigate, how long this takes is basically random.
-- 4. Go to the [Heroku Toolbelt installation documentation](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and follow the instructions for your operating system.
-	- Login to the Heroku CLI with the `heroku login` command
-- Update each of the Heroku applications with this command from the root of this repository:
-	- `heroku certs:update certs/admithub.com/cert.pem certs/admithub.com/privkey.pem --app <App Name>`
-		- Make sure to replace `<App Name>` with your Heroku app's name.
-		- `cert.pem` is the signed SSL certificate file.
-		- `privkey.pem` is the private key file for the SSL certificate.
-	- This command should be run once for each of the following Heroku apps:
-		- `aboutadmissions` (college.admithub.com)
-		- `chooser-admin` (admin.admithub.com)
-		- `chooser-prod` (www.admithub.com)
-		- `sms-load-balancer` (load.admithub.com)
-		- `project-phoenix-prod` (chat.admithub.com)
     - It typically takes around 5 to 15 minutes for the new SSL certificate to take effect.
 		- Also beware when checking in browsers that some may cache certificates per session.
 So you may have to open new windows to see the new ssl certificates.
-- 5. Once done delete the `certs` directory so you don't have all of AdmitHub's super secret SSL certificates laying around on your computer.
+- 6. Once done delete the `certs` directory so you don't have all of AdmitHub's super secret SSL certificates laying around on your computer.
 	- You can back them up but be sure to encrypt the backups in some form.

 # Tools Used